-What is meant by 'planning scenarios' in Order 1920?
+What is meant by 'planning scenarios' in this Order?

-Order 1920 does not prescribe the planning scenarios that transmission providers must consider.
+The Order does not prescribe the planning scenarios that transmission providers must consider.
 Instead, the Order stipulates the criteria that these scenarios must meet.
 Transmission providers must develop at least three long-term scenarios using the best available data and provide public disclosure of the inputs used to create them.
 The scenarios must be plausible (that is, reasonably probable) and diverse (that is, distinguish distinct transmission facilities or distinct benefits of similar facilities in each scenario).
 States (i.e., the Relevant State Entities) and stakeholders must be allowed to provide meaningful input regarding data and assumptions.
 These scenarios should be revisited every three years to update inputs.

 The scenarios must incorporate the following categories of factors: federal, state, and local laws and regulations that affect the future resource mix, demand, decarbonization, and electrification; state-approved utility integrated resource plans and expected supply obligations for load-serving entities; trends in technology and fuel costs, resource retirements, generation interconnection requests and withdrawals, and utility and corporate commitments; and federal, state, and local goals affecting the resource mix and demand.
 Each scenario should be stress tested to account for extreme weather using sensitivity analysis.
 FERC did not prescribe specific scenarios that must be considered or the explicit data and assumptions that must be used.
-Order 1920-A modifies the list of required factors to set aside the requirement to incorporate corporate commitments into each required long-term scenario.
-Also, as noted above, Order 1920-A clarifies that while the seven specified benefits to evaluate long-term regional transmission facilities are important, transmission providers are not strictly required to use all seven benefits.
-Instead, the focus should be on economic and reliability drivers.